The Power of a Hug

 I was so angry at that point; and what came next surprised both of us.
 I walked over to her and said, "I am going to pick you up, hold you, hug you and love you...and when I am done you are going to get up, choose an outfit and get dressed."

 When I picked her up and put my arms around her I felt her just melt in my arms.
 Her attitude softened immediately and so did mine.
 That moment was amazing to me.
 A volatile situation turned warm in a few seconds—just because I chose to hug a child who was at that moment so un-huggable.

 In your lecture you talked about the power of a hug to calm down an out-of-control child.
 I've learned first-hand that you were absolutely right.
 Thank you for teaching others about the power of a hug!

-Later Mary learned that the morning hassles could be reduced if her daughter picked out her own clothes the night before as part of her bedtime routine.
+Note: The morning hassles could be reduced if her daughter picked out her own clothes the night before as part of her bedtime routine.
 This would help her feel capable instead of being told what to do, which invited rebellion.
 This example illustrates that even though hugs may work to create a connection and change behavior, some misbehavior can be avoided by getting children involved in ways that helps them use their power in useful ways—for example picking out their own clothes.

 Tantrums and Hugs

 Now for the story that led to the example of asking for a hug when a child is having a temper tantrum.
 I watched a video of Dr. Bob Bradbury, who facilitated parenting courses in Seattle, WA for many years.
 During his parenting courses, Dr. Bradbury would interview a parent or teacher in front of a large audience.
 During the interview he would determine the mistaken goal of the child and would then suggest an intervention that might help the discouraged child feel encouraged and empowered.
 Bob shared the following example (which I am now telling in my words from my memory of what I saw on the video).